 The QUBO in Eq.
-(2) can be mapped to an Ising Hamiltonian by mapping $T_i \rightarrow (1 + Z_i)/2$, 124 where Z_i is the third Pauli matrix.
-Minimising the QUBO is equivalent to finding the ground 125 state of the Hamiltonian.
-The Variational Quantum Eigensolver (VQE) [18] method, a hybrid 126 quantum-classical algorithm, was used to find the ground state.
-In this work, the data is 127 processed using the VQE implementation available in the Qiskit [19] library.
-No-Most results 128 rely on classical simulations of quantum circuits, where no sources of noise or decoherence 129 are includedin the quantum circuit simulations used in this study, and a simple entangled 130 TwoLocal ansatz with R_Y gates and a linear CNOT entangler is chosen, as shown in Figure 6.
+(2) can be mapped to an Ising Hamiltonian by mapping $T_i \rightarrow (1+Z_i)/2$, 125 where Z_i is the third Pauli matrix.
+Minimising the QUBO is equivalent to finding the ground 126 state of the Hamiltonian.
+The Variational Quantum Eigensolver (VQE) [18] method, a hybrid 127 quantum-classical algorithm, was used to find the ground state.
+In this work, the data is 128 processed using the VQE implementation available in the Qiskit [19] library.
+Most results rely on 129 classical simulations of quantum circuits, where no sources of noise or decoherence are included, 130 and a simple ansatz with R_Y gates and a linear CNOT entangler is chosen, as shown in Figure 6.
 131 An ansatz with CNOTs between all possible pairs and a single circuit repetition was found to 132 lead to results compatible within statistical uncertainties, but was discarded for simplicity.
 The 133 selected optimiser is the Nakanishi-Fujii-Todo (NFT) [20] algorithm.
 The ansatz and optimiser 134 were selected as those leading to the highest track reconstruction efficiency in previous work [14].
 135 The number of qubits required to represent the tracking problem as a QUBO is determined by 136 the number of triplet candidates.
-Due to the limited number of qubits available on the current 137 quantum devices, the QUBO in this work is partitioned into QUBOs of smaller size (referred to as sub-QUBOs) to be solved iteratively.
+Due to the limited number of qubits available on the current 137 quantum devices, the QUBO in this work is partitioned into QUBOs of smaller size (referred 138 to as sub-QUBOs) to be solved iteratively.
 For small enough sub-QUBO sizes, such as the size 7 used in this work, an exact solution using matrix diagonalisation is possible and is used as a benchmark.

 Figure 6.
-Layout of the variational quantum circuit using the $\frac{TwoLocal}{P}$ ansatz with R_Y gates and a linear CNOT entangling pattern.
+Layout of the variational quantum circuit using the ansatz with R_Y gates and a linear CNOT entangling pattern.
 For simplicity, only four qubits are shown.

 Figure 7 summarises the workflow, including the QUBO solving process.
 An initial binary 142 vector is defined by assigning the value 1 to all the triplet candidates.
-The vector is sorted in 143 order of impact, which is assessed by the change in the value of the objective function when a bit 144 flip is performed.
-The splitting into sub-QUBOs is done by partitioning the sorted vector into 145 sub-QUBOs of the desired size.
-Each triplet is assigned an additional constant term representing 146 the sum of all interactions with triplets outside of the sub-QUBO to retain sensitivity to the 147 connections outside of each sub-QUBO when computing the value of the objective function.
-148 After the sub-QUBOs are solved, the solution is combined.
-These steps are repeated for a 149 number of iterations.
-The triplets selected by the QUBO minimisation are retained and matched 150 to form track candidates.
-151
+The vector is sorted At 143 the beginning of the processing, all triplet candidates are set to 1.
+The splitting into sub-QUBOs 144 is done by extracting the sub-QUBO matrices of the desired size, by picking triplets in order 145 of impact, which is assessed by their impact.
+The impact is defined as the change in the value 146 of the objective function when a bit flip is performed.
+The splitting into sub-QUBOs is done 147 by partitioning the sorted vector into sub-QUBOs of the desired size. $T_i \rightarrow 1 - T_i$.
+Each triplet 148 is assigned an additional constant term representing the sum of all interactions with triplets 149 outside of the sub-QUBO to retain sensitivity to the connections outside of each sub-QUBO 150 when computing the value of the objective function.
+After the sub-QUBOs are solved, the 151 solution is combined.
+These steps are repeated for a number of iterations.
+The triplets selected 152 by the QUBO minimisation are retained and matched to form track candidates.
+153